hoshangsheth/hoshangsheth/README.md

 ## About Me

-I build **Generative AI applications, backend APIs, automation workflows, and machine learning solutions** with a focus on solving real business problems through clean, maintainable software.

-* **Education:** BCA in AI & Data Science (Amrita Vishwa Vidyapeetham), plus certifications in Data Science, Data Analytics, and Generative AI.
+I'm a Generative AI Engineer with a BCA in AI & Data Science from Amrita Vishwa Vidyapeetham, backed by certifications in Data Science, Data Analytics, and Generative AI.
+I build backend APIs, retrieval-augmented generation systems, and ML pipelines — and I care more about whether a system survives real usage than whether a demo looks good in a screen recording.
-* **Professional philosophy:** solve real business problems, keep systems simple first, then scale with discipline.
-* **Career goals:** grow into a high-impact **GenAI / AI Engineer** who ships reliable products, not just demos.
-* **Specialization:** Python, SQL, FastAPI, ML, GenAI, RAG, agents, backend systems, automation, and deployment.
-* **Engineering mindset:** modular design, clear interfaces, testability, observability, performance, and production readiness.
-* **Technical interests:** LLM apps, retrieval systems, workflow automation, API design, data pipelines, MLOps, and scalable SaaS products.

----
+My default engineering approach: get the simplest version working end-to-end first, then harden it.
+That usually means starting with a clean FastAPI service and a working data flow before adding clustering, embeddings, or explainability layers on top.
+When something breaks in production — a memory ceiling on a free-tier host, a schema mismatch in a pipeline — I treat it as a design problem to solve, not a bug to patch around.

+**Focus areas:** backend API development, RAG systems, LLM integrations, recommendation systems, feature engineering, and deploying ML-backed products on constrained infrastructure (free-tier hosting, no dedicated ops team).

 ---